skial/regle/README.md

 ## What is it?

-Regle is a collection of utilies that generate ids.
+Regle is a collection of utilities that generate ids.

 Regle currently contains: